dgroomes/gradle-playground/README.md

    subproject to the 'assembleAll' Gradle task.
 * [ ] Incorporate Gradle's [test fixtures](https://docs.gradle.org/current/userguide/java_testing.html#sec:java_test_fixtures)
    feature in one of the subprojects
-* [ ] Consider exploring Gradle's programmatic API for running Gradle.
-I don't know if I'll ever have a use-case for this but I won't know until I learn it.
+* [x] DONE (I implemented something in `scratch`.
+I couldn't figure out the architecture though.
+I think it creates a new classloader and loads the jars from the download Gradle distros) Consider exploring [Gradle's Tooling API](https://docs.gradle.org/current/userguide/third_party_integration.html#embedding) for programmatic access to Gradle.
+I don't know if I'll ever have a use-case for this, but I won't know until I learn it.
+  * This note caught my eye.
+How does this work?
+  * > A fundamental characteristic of the Tooling API is that it operates in a version independent way.
+This means that
+    > you can use the same API to work with builds that use different versions of Gradle, including versions that are
+    > newer or older than the version of the Tooling API that you are using.
+The Tooling API is Gradle wrapper aware
+    > and, by default, uses the same Gradle version as that used by the wrapper-powered build.